Akatsuki667/holbertonschool-low_level_programming/singly_linked_lists/README.md

 0-print_list.c : Write a function that prints all the elements of a list_t list.
 - Write a function that prints all the elements of a list_t list.
 - If str is NULL, print [0] (nil)

+1-list_len.c : Write a function that returns the number of elements in a linked list_t list.